Pop-up notes are active on this page - Click any note number to view|

 the chain was disbanded in 1995 in the face of increasing competition from the large supermarkets.

-A branch of Max Spielmann, the photo printing specialists, currently (2012) occupies this shop.
+By 2012, a branch of Max Spielmann, the photo printing specialists, occupied this shop.

 28 High Road - On the renumbering plan of 1908, this address is shown as occupied by 'Leaman' who remains unidentified.
 By 1910, however, it was occupied by Albert James Ablett who was to trade on the High Road, selling shoes, for about 35 years.
 Ablett was born in Wimblingdon 103, a small